 The American Council of Learned Societies (ACLS) administers funds to support post-doctoral research in international and area studies, including Turkey.
-For further information contact the ACLS, 228 East 45th
+For further information contact the ACLS.

 The Council of American Overseas Research Centers (CAORC), of which ARIT is a member, sponsors the Multi-Country Fellowship Program which allows scholars to conduct research in more than one country, at least one of which hosts an American overseas research center.
 New this year is the Mediterranean Regional Research Fellowship Program.
 The program is open to U.S. master's students, doctoral candidates and advanced scholars who have earned their doctorates in fields in the humanities,